Grade Curve Calculator

 Related Calculators

-In the world of education, the grading curve is widely used to give students performance insights.
-An examiner or teacher adjusts the students' raw scores in the grading system to get the normal distribution of scores among the students.
-Our Grade Curve Calculator is specially designed to automate this score distribution process based on the score.
+In the world of education, the grading curve is widely used to provide insights into students’ performance.
+An examiner or teacher adjusts students' raw scores to fit a normal (bell) distribution of scores.

 What is Grading on a Curve?